 - family status.

-The Act classifies disability by being either physically or mentally impaired.
+The Act classifies disability as being either physically or mentally impaired.
 It covers persons with physical and psychiatric illnesses, and persons with physical, visual, motor, cognitive, or learning impairments.
-The Human Rights Act 1993 is an effective address human rights and discrimination by prohibiting discrimination in the provision of goods, facilities, or services to the public or to any section of the public.
+The Human Rights Act 1993 effectively addresses human rights and discrimination by prohibiting discrimination in the provision of goods, facilities, or services to the public or any section of the public.
 Although an effective legislative tool, the Act goes beyond online resources and doesn’t address web accessibility.
-Hence, it doesn’t reference web accessibility nor reference to the international standard for web accessibility- the Web Content Accessibility Guidelines (WCAG).
+Hence, it doesn’t reference web accessibility nor references the international standard for web accessibility- the Web Content Accessibility Guidelines (WCAG).

 Online Practice Guidelines

-Online Practice Guidelines were enacted as a mandatory policy in 2003 by New Zealand’s Department of Internal Affairs to propagate the need for accessible online content among government organizations.
+Online Practice Guidelines were enacted as a mandatory policy in 2003 by New Zealand’s Department of Internal Affairs to propagate the need for government organizations to implement web accessibility best practices.
 The guidelines consist of different standards and guidance among which are the Web Accessibility Standard 1.1 and Web Usability Standard 1.3.

 Web Accessibility Standard 1.1 is part of the New Zealand Web Standard and it mandates all public service and non-public service agencies to meet the NZ Government Web Accessibility Standard from 1 July 2019.
 The Web Accessibility Standard 1.1 replaces the New Zealand Government Web Accessibility Standard 1.0. and is based on the Web Content Accessibility Guidelines (WCAG) 2.1 Level AA.